Saints. It hurt.

 “So it was you!”
 Cadence snapped, rising to a stand.
 “With Verga!
 You…!”
 She glared at Maria before her shoulders relaxed and she held up her hands.
 “I got a lot on my hands now ’cause of that, y’know?”

 “Ah, were you talking about the sad man?”
-Maria questioned, before she offered yet another smile.
+Maria asked, before she offered yet another smile.
 “I just told him my thoughts.
 Was that not what you were thinking too?”

-Werner stepped forward and addressed Maria: “Captain Gloria-Fernandez, am I correct to say that you were the one who dealt with the Aquarian prisoners?”
+Werner stepped forward and addressed Maria: “Captain Gloria-Fernandez, was it you who dealt with the Aquarian prisoners?”

 “Oh, yes!”
 Maria mused.
 “Were they Aquarians?
 Such an interesting group!
 They had very interesting accents.”